bdeewang/bdeewang.github.io/_pages/service.md

 permalink: /service
 ---

 Throughout my academic journey, I've discovered that mathematics becomes most meaningful when shared with others.
 Moments of connection and growth fuel my passion for mathematics.
-I believe deeply in making mathematics more accessible and inclusive, which is why I've devoted so much time to outreach and service activities.
+I believe deeply in making mathematics more accessible and inclusive, which is why I've devoted considerable time to outreach and service activities.

 <!--
 I have been serving as a co-director for the **Project for Inmate Education** (PIE) since July 2023.
 I've held the position of Head TA in the Mathematics Department since July 2022.
 Since August 2021, I've been co-organizing both the Math Department Peer Support Program (through June 2025) and the Directed Reading Program (through March 2025).-->